public final class DegreeDaysApi

 LocationDataRequest

 .
-The exceptions should help you to determine
+The exceptions should help you determine

 the cause of the failure and decide what to do next.